shaoyifei96/FaSTrack-Implementation/README.txt

 this uses the dynsys @Unicycle5DRelDubins in New_HelperOC/dynSys

 2. Simulator related files
-P3D_Q2D_RS_SIMON
-correspond to turtlebot_3D_agent and LLC in simulator_files.
+P3D_Q2D_RS_SIMON (not tested recently) correspond to turtlebot_3D_agent and LLC in simulator_files.
 LLC needs the file Dubin3D50_dt010_tMax_converge.mat for lookup and optCtrl @P3D_Q2D_Rel class to evaluate control TEB = 1.19m

 P4D_Q2D_RS_SIMON
 correspond to fastrack_agent and LLC in simulator_files.
-LLC needs the file Dubin4D30_dt010_tMax_converge.mat (TEB = 0.27)for lookup and optCtrl @Unicycle4DRelDubins class to evaluate control
+LLC needs the file Dubin4D2.0_0.3_40_vhigh_debugged.mat for lookup and optCtrl @Unicycle4DRelDubins class to evaluate control
-Dubin4D30_dt010_t100converge.mat has lower accuracy and is the one we are more familiar with 0.49 m

 P5D_Q2D_RS_SIMON
 This agent is under construnction

 Notes:
-1. Currently only safety controller is enabled for both 3D system and 4D system to enable 4D system weighted controller,  comment line 99, and uncomment line 98.
+1. Currently safety controller and performance controller are both enabled for both 3D system and 4D system to disable 4D system weighted controller, set A.use_performance = 0.
-2.world is enlarged to accomodate 3D 1.9m TEB
-3. Fastrack is slowed down in order to stay in the TEB bound.
-As shown in figure1.png.
-This is a projection of the 4D value function (dx dy theta w) on 3D space(dx, dy,  v(it says l on the figure)) and red is the surface drawing for which the value function == TEB
-When v is amove 1.5(z>1.5), clearly the value function has value > TEB .
-Therefore, When speed is big, the theory does not work.
-So we have a slow fastrack capped at 1m/s(in fastrack_LLC line 87)